Kōhei Sugiura: Magazines

-Over the course of his career, Sugiura has worked as a designer on nearly 40 different magazines, ranging from academic periodicals to novel cultural publications and some with run times as long as two or three decades.
+Over the course of his career, Sugiura has worked as a designer on nearly forty different magazines, ranging from academic periodicals to novel cultural publications and some with run times as long as two or three decades.

 Early magazines (1960s)

 When Sugiura moved to freelance work in the late 1950s, most magazines and particularly academic magazines, were designed by editors who often had little design experience.
-Sugiura was among the first to introduce an artistic yet methodical approach to the field of academic magazine design.
+Sugiura was among the first to introduce an artistic-yet-methodical approach to the field of academic-magazine design.
 His designs from this period are characterized by his process of first determining an origin pattern and reworking the pattern in various orientations and color arrangements.
 He described this method as jikozōshoku dezain (自己増殖デザイン; self-proliferation design).
 As these types of magazines often had a limited design budget, Sugiura's method saved costs by repurposing printing plates which would typically be discarded or retired after the original design had been printed.

-Sugiura attributes the realization of self-proliferation design to his work on one of his earliest magazines, Ongaku geijutsu (音楽芸術, "art of music") (1960-1963), the only Japanese magazine at the time that was dedicated to academic research on contemporary music.
-For the cover, he created an original pattern based on the sequence of Olivier Messiaen's mode de valuers et d'intensités and micro sequences from the twelve-tone technique of musical composition.
+Sugiura attributes the realization of self-proliferation design to his work on one of his earliest magazines, Ongaku geijutsu (音楽芸術, "art of music") (1960–1963), the only Japanese magazine at the time that was dedicated to academic research on contemporary music.
+For the cover, he created an original pattern based on the sequence of composer Olivier Messiaen's mode de valuers et d'intensités and micro sequences from the twelve-tone technique of musical composition.

 Over the next two years, subsequent covers were derivatives of the same pattern, composed through slight deviations in the sequences combined with variations in the colors and number of colors.
-Magazines Kōhoku (広告, "advertising") (1960); Kōgei nyūsu (工芸ニュース, "industrial art news"), Sūgaku seminā (数学セミナー, "mathematics semina")（第1期）1962-1970, and Shin Nhon bungaku (新日本文学, "new Japanese literature") (1964-1966) also featured covers conceived through the mechanics of self-proliferation design.
+Magazines Kōhoku (広告, "advertising") (1960); Kōgei nyūsu (工芸ニュース, "industrial art news"), Sūgaku seminā (数学セミナー, "mathematics semina")（第1期）1962–1970, and Shin Nhon bungaku (新日本文学, "new Japanese literature") (1964–1966) also featured covers conceived through the mechanics of self-proliferation design.